 What is an electronic health record?

 An electronic health record (EHR) is a digital version of a patient’s paper chart.
-EHRs are real-time, patient-centered records that make information available instantly and securely to authorized users.
-While an EHR does contain the medical and treatment histories of patients, an EHR system is built to go beyond standard clinical data collected in a provider’s office and can be inclusive of a broader view of a patient’s care.
+EHRs are real-time, patient-centred records that provide information instantly and securely to authorised users.
+While an EHR contains medical and treatment histories, it is built to go beyond standard clinical data collected in a provider’s office, offering a broader view of the patient’s care.
 EHRs are a vital part of health IT and can:

 •

-Contain a patient’s medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results
+Contain a patient’s medical history, diagnoses, medications, treatment plans, immunisation dates, allergies, radiology images, and laboratory and test results

 •

-Allow access to evidence-based tools that providers can use to make decisions about a patient’s care
+Allow access to evidence-based tools for providers to make informed decisions about a patient’s care

 •

-One of the key features of an EHR is that health information can be created and managed by authorized providers in a digital format capable of being shared with other providers across more than one health care organization.
-EHRs are built to share information with other health care providers and organizations – such as laboratories, specialists, medical imaging facilities, pharmacies, emergency facilities, and school and workplace clinics – so they contain information from all clinicians involved in a patient’s care.
+One of the key features of an EHR is that health information can be created and managed by authorised providers in a digital format capable of being shared with other providers across more than one healthcare organisation.
+EHRs are designed to share information with other healthcare providers and organisations – such as laboratories, specialists, medical imaging facilities, pharmacies, emergency departments, and school and workplace clinics – so they containing data from all clinicians involved in a patient’s care.

 What are the advantages of electronic health records?

-EHRs and the ability to exchange health information electronically can help you provide higher quality and safer care for patients while creating tangible enhancements for your organization.
-EHRs help providers better manage care for patients and provide better health care by:
+EHRs and the ability to exchange health information electronically help provide higher-quality, safer care for patients while creating tangible improvements for your organisation.
+EHRs help providers manage patient care more effectively and improve healthcare by:

 •